 If you place a BGP Route Reflector, the IBGP router sets up a BGP neighborship with only the route reflectors.

-In this article, I will specifically mention the route reflector clusters and its design.
+In this article, I will specifically mention the route reflector clusters and their design.

 Route Reflector Cluster ID is a four-byte BGP attribute, and, by default, it is taken from the Route Reflector's BGP router ID.

-If the route is received from EBGP peer, RR does not create a cluster list attribute.
+If the route is received from an EBGP peer, RR does not create a cluster list attribute.

 Green lines depict physical connections.
 Red lines show IBGP connections.

-In this topology, routes behind R4 is learned only from the R1-R4 direct IBGP session by the R1 (R1 rejects from R2).
-Of course, IGP path goes through R1-R2-R4, since there is no physical path between R1-R4.
+In this topology, routes behind R4 are learned only from the R1-R4 direct IBGP session by the R1 (R1 rejects from R2).
+Of course, the IGP path goes through R1-R2-R4, since there is no physical path between R1-R4.

-If the physical link between R2 and R4 goes down, both IBGP sessions between R1-R4 and R2-R4 goes down as well.
+If the physical link between R2 and R4 goes down, both IBGP sessions between R1-R4 and R2-R4 go down as well.
 Thus, the networks behind R4 cannot be learned.

-Since, the routes cannot be learned from R2 (the same cluster ID), if physical link is up and IBGP session goes down between R1 and R4, networks behind R4 will not be reachable either, but if you have BGP neighborship between loopbacks and physical topology is redundant, the chance of IBGP session going down is very hard.
+Since, the routes cannot be learned from R2 (the same cluster-ID), if the physical link is up and the IBGP session goes down between R1 and R4, networks behind R4 will not be reachable either, but if you have BGP neighborship between loopbacks and physical topology is redundant, the chance of IBGP session going down is very hard.

 Note: Having redundant physical links is a common network design best practice.
-Thats why below topology is a more realistic one.
+That's why the below topology is a more realistic one.

 BGP Route Reflector Clusters Same Cluster-ID with excessive redundancy

-Figure-2 Route Reflector uses same cluster-ID, physical cross-connection is added between the RR and RR clients
+Figure-2 Route-Reflector uses the same cluster-ID, physical cross-connection is added between the RR and RR clients

 In Figure-2 physical cross-connections are added between R1-R4 and R2-R3.